apache/incubator-kie-kogito-operator/README.md

     retention.ms: 604800000
     segment.bytes: 1073741824
 ```
-And then do the same for the `kogito-usertaskinstances-events` topic.
+And then do the same for the others topics listed above.

 To check if everything was created successfully run the following command: